ALOS-3: Strip map observation mode

 This was the default observation mode of ALOS-3.
 It observed in an area which was 70 km in width and 4,000 km in length in the direction of the orbital path(path of the orbit).

 Stereoscopic observation mode

 This mode acquired stereo-pair image of a certain point from two different directions(it acquired a three dimensional picture of some point on earth).

 Pointing observation mode

 This mode would have been capable of observing any given point in Japan within 24 hours after receiving the request to use the 'point observation mode' using pointing function of the satellite to point up to 60 degrees in all directions against the satellite nadir.

 Wide-area observation mode

-This mode was capable of observing a wide-area of over 200km by 100km with the help of multiple scan observations(observations) during an orbital path of the satellite.
+This mode was capable of observing a wide-area of over 200km by 100km with the help of multiple scan observations during an orbital path of the satellite.

 Changing direction observation mode

 Continuously observe an area, even if it is not along the trajectory, by controlling the attitude(attitude refers to the orientation of the satellite in space, or how it's pointing, relative to a reference frame like the Earth or the Sun.
 It's essentially describing the satellite's "direction" or "pointing angle") of the satellite and changing the direction of observation(the direction where the satellite is observing).